 SA2 has progressed a study to investigate solutions for architectures to support Ambient IoT, identifier of Ambient IoT Device and end-to-end procedure of Ambient IoT Services (Inventory and Command) in TR 23.700-13.

-SA3 has progressed a feasibility study on security aspect of 5G Ambient IoT (AIoT) focusing on key issues, threat analysis, security requirements that are required to support secure AIoT services in 5G.
+SA3 has progressed a feasibility study on security aspect of 5G Ambient IoT (AIoT) focusing on key issues, threat analysis, security requirements that are required to support secure AIoT services in 5G for isolated private networks.
 Some key issues have reached partial conclusions

 4 Objective

-This work item aims to specify the security support for the Ambient IoT Devices and Ambient IoT Services taking into account as much as possible the preliminary conclusions in draft TR 33.713 (Clause 7), focusing on Device 1 in Topology 1.
+This work item aims to specify the security support for the Ambient IoT Devices and Ambient IoT Services in isolated private networks taking into account as much as possible the preliminary conclusions in draft TR 33.713 (Clause 7), focusing on Device 1 in Topology 1.
+The scope in Release 19 is limited to Ambient IoT in isolated private networks only as per SA decision outlined in SP-250852.

 Specifically, the work item objectives are:

-Network Layer Authentication between AIoT device and 5G core
+Network Layer Authentication between AIoT device and 5G core of isolated private networks

 AIoTF is the endpoint in the 5G core